‘I’d consider giving her a ... throat punch’

 “That was the ‘stunt’ that I referenced in my private Facebook message,” Weinstock said.
 “I was very upset [at] Ms D’arrigo for deliberately risking my safety — as well and the safety of my family and the Board of Elections staffers.
 And, of course, she called me a Bad Jew and a Bullsh-t Artist.”

-“My comment on Facebook was obviously foolish and I’m sorry I said it.
-I was exhausted and cranky,” Weinstock continued, adding that he’d welcome the opportunity to correct the record.
+D’Arrigo said the name-calling accusation “is absolutely false.
+I would never judge someone for their religion.
+The fact that Mr. Weinstock is attempting to weaponize Judaism in a time when anti-Semitism is on the rise is unconscionable.”

-D’Arrigo, however, does not accept the apology, saying that he “shrugged it off.”
+D’Arrigo said she never received an apology from Weinstock, though he did tell the Chronicle that his “comment on Facebook was obviously foolish and I’m sorry I said it.
+I was exhausted and cranky,” adding that he’d welcome the opportunity to correct the record.
+D’Arrigo fired back, saying the behavior was “abhorrent,” not foolish.

 In addition to the comment by Weinstock, a death threat against D’Arrigo was posted by someone onto Weinstock’s Facebook page, which she says Weinstock failed to remove.
 D’Arrigo is planning on filing a police report because “you can’t be too careful” when it comes to the internet.

-“He retaliated by lying and inciting violence,” D’Arrigo continued.
+“He retaliated by lying and inciting violence,” she said.
 “What I think is particularly egregious is that he normalizes violence against women ...
 I think it’s wildly inappropriate and that a person who does so has no business serving the public and serving women.”

 Julie Kirshner, president of the National Organization for Women of New York State’s Brooklyn-Queens chapter, told the Chronicle in an email that the organization, which endorsed D’Arrigo on May 5, “condemns the threats expressed by Mr. Weinstock towards his opponent, Ms. D’Arrigo.
 His words could promote violence against women (Ms. D’Arrigo in particular) and echo the hate speech of our President.
 Shameful!”